Airlines get ready for new U.S. security rules from Thursday

-WASHINGTON (Reuters) - New security measures including stricter passenger screening take effect on Thursday on all U.S.-bound flights to comply with government requirements designed to avoid an in-cabin ban on laptops, airlines said Tuesday.
+WASHINGTON (Reuters) - New security measures including stricter passenger screening take effect on Thursday on all U.S.-bound flights to comply with government requirements designed to avoid an in-cabin ban on laptops, airlines said.

 Airlines contacted by Reuters said the new measures, which could include short security interviews with passengers, would be in place by Thursday.